brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 - Given a position where White has blocked Pawns on `e4` and `f5`, he should push `g4` as it is the next Pawn in the chain, next to his lead Pawn.
 - Given a space advantage, one should not lock the Pawns.
 A player should aim for space advantage, followed by piece penetration in enemy's territory.
 - Space advantage can be greatly enhanced with other types of imbalances, e.g., a strong minor piece.

+### Isolated Pawns

+- How to battle an isolated Pawn: minor pieces should be traded (as such a Pawn can give strong activity to minor pieces), the square in front of the Pawn should be controlled (so that the Pawn cannot move), and Rooks and Queen should be kept in order to exploit that weakness.
+Keeping the Queen is important, as she is the best piece to restrain the enemy King from getting to the weakness and help defending.
+- A backward Pawn shares many of the same shortcomings as the isolated Pawn, therefore the same ideas apply.
+It should be kept backwards, by controlling its advancing square(s).

 ### Passed Pawns